skrub-data/skrub/doc/skrub_pipeline.rst

   the powerful and familiar APIs of `Pandas <https://pandas.pydata.org>`_ or `Polars <https://docs.pola.rs/>`_.
 - **Hyperparameter tuning**: Choices of estimators, hyperparameters, and even the pipeline architecture can be guided by validation scores.
-Specifying ranges of values to explore for each choice (as in :class:`~sklearn.model_selection.GridSearchCV`) is difficult in complex pipelines. ranges of values to explore for each choice should be easy, but doing so separately from the model (as in :class:`~sklearn.model_selection.GridSearchCV`) is difficult in complex pipelines.
+Specifying ranges of possible values outside of the pipeline itself (as in :class:`~sklearn.model_selection.GridSearchCV`) is difficult in complex pipelines.
 - **Iterative development**: Building a pipeline step by step while inspecting